Frequently Asked Questions

 The OCPL is registered with the Plunkett Foundation and we have used them for advice on purchasing the pub, raising money, share issue and encouraging community involvement.
 We have adopted their model society rules and code of conduct for running a Community Benefit Society.
 The OCPL Rules and Code of Conduct are available on request.

 The Plunkett Foundation was formed in 1919 to supports people, predominantly in rural areas, to set up and run life-changing community co-operatives; enterprises that are owned and run democratically by large numbers of people in their community.
 They help people to tackle a range of issues, from isolation and loneliness to poverty, and come in many forms including shops, cafes, pubs and land-based initiatives, and everything in between.

 For more information please visit the Plunkett website:

 There are currently the 4 management committee are the only members.
 As there has been limited progress on buying the pub over the last year we have not tried to expand the membership.
 If we do see some progress, then we will want to expand the membership as much as possible to get a much wider group involved.

 How do I become a member of OCPL?

 Anyone over the age of 18 can become a member of OCPL by applying to the management committee and purchasing a least 1 share in the OCPL.
 We have not been out to encourage this up to now because of the slow progress in buying the pub, however shares are ready to purchase.

-This is currently £25 but this will be reviewed once we know what the purchase agreement to buy the pub is and therefore whether additional money needs to be raised.
-The price has been kept low to enable all members of the community to be invlvoed.
+The price of shares will be reviewed once we know what the purchase agreement to buy the pub is and therefore whether additional money needs to be raised.

 I have heard that I can get a return on my shares.
 How does that work?